-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

+Does your institution have an application fee?
+Yes X No Amount of application fe \$70.00 - Can it be waived for applicants with financial need?
+Yes X No

+If you have an application fee and an on-line application option, please indicate policy for students

+X Same fee

+Free Reduced

 Yes No

-Does your institution have an application fee? Χ

-Amount of application fe \$70.00 -
+Can on-line application fee be waived for applicants with financial need? Х

+C14 Application closing date

 Yes No

-Can it be waived for applicants with financial need?
-X

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Χ Same fee

-Free

-Reduced

-Can on-line application fee be waived for applicants with financial need?

-Yes No X
+Does your institution have an application closing X